 - Email the Baden Powell Service Area, executive.

-- Talk to your current District Commissioner or District Executive at a roundtable.
+- Talk to your current District Commissioner or District Executive.

 - Tell everyone you know that YOU want to be a Unit Commissioner!